 The visitor can click on the painting to be directed to the artist’s website: www.petermoen.com

-Proceeding to the left, the visitor sees two silver gelatin print photographs by Hunter Ridenour.
+Proceeding to the left of Moen’s painting, there are two silver gelatin print photographs by Hunter Ridenour.
 The two are 9 inch by 9 inch black and white collage images.

 Image description: River Walk depicts a male figure floating above a river winding in through the frame.
 The figure’s body is twisted slightly with legs facing to the left and upper body to the right.
 There are 4 arms extending in an arch, low to high, extending in a pointed gesture away from the figure.
 Additionally, there is a large California Poppy flower floating above and obscuring the head of the figure.